-I'm Yixuan Li (pronounced as e-shwen).
+I'm Yixuan Li.
 I am a PhD candidate at Cornell University, advised by John E. Hopcroft.
 My thesis committee members are Kilian Weinberger and Thorsten Joachims.
 The goal of my thesis research is to develop computational foundations and practical advances for scaling machine learning methods on web-scale data.
 I have pursued research on both principled and applied aspects of machine perception, learning and reasoning.

 Prior to coming to Cornell, I graduated from Shanghai Jiaotong University with B.Eng in Information Engineering in 2013.
 I spent two summers at Google (Research) Mountain View in 2015 and 2016.
 I spend summer 2017 as a machine learning scientist intern at GrokStyle, working on cutting-edge visual search technologies with deep learning and computer vision.